jaaybe/readme-generator/README.md

 ## Installation

-Clone and or download the application from the Github repository, download all necessary modules, and run the program from your command line.
-Please make sure to run this application once without the root folder where index.js is located.
+Please clone this application from the Github Repository.
+Please make sure to have all necesarry node modules installed.

 ## Usage

-This application allows the project creator to devote more time working on the project by answering a few questions via the command-line.
+This application allows the project creator to devote more time working on the project by creating a professional level README file.

 ## Credits

-JB Blot (student), Jaired Jawed (tutor)
+JB Blot, Jaired Jawed (tutor)

 ## License